TheDrizzyWay/Questioner/README.md

 ## Questioner API

-The application's front-end is hosted on gh-pages [here](https://thedrizzyway.github.io/Questioner/UI)

 Version 1 (v1) of the Questioner API is hosted on Heroku at: [https://drizzyquestioner.herokuapp.com/api/v1](https://drizzyquestioner.herokuapp.com/api/v1/) and the documentation can be found [here](https://drizzyquestioner.herokuapp.com/docs)

 ## Features